 Ways to Apply

-Students have a number of ways by which they may apply for admission to Carroll College.
+Students have two ways by which they may apply for admission to Carroll College.
 You may:

-A completed application includes the application, an essay or personal statement, standardized test score (ACT or SAT), high school transcripts, and college transcripts (if applicable).
+A completed application file includes the application, an essay or personal statement, standardized test score (ACT or SAT), high school transcripts, and college transcripts (if applicable).
 A letter of recommendation is encouraged but not required.

 Self-Report Your ACT or SAT Scores